cxumol/promptmask/README.md

 ### Prerequisites

-Ensure you have a local LLM running with an OpenAI-compatible API endpoint.
+- A local LLM running with an OpenAI-compatible API endpoint.
 By default, `PromptMask` will attempt to connect to `http://localhost:11434/v1` for masking sensitive information.

-[Ollama](https://ollama.com/) is a popular and straightforward option to run a local OpenAI-compatible LLM API.
+> [Ollama](https://ollama.com/) is a popular and straightforward option to run a local OpenAI-compatible LLM API.
 Other options include llama.cpp and vLLM.
+>
+> Don't worry if you don't have a local LLM.
+PromptMask won't restrict a local address.
+You can always point the LLM endpoint to a remote (trusted) address, such as a self-hosted GPU cloud or your trusted AI service provider.

 ### For General Users: local OpenAI-compatible API Gateway